Tag: Ian Mearns

 The below Parliamentary question was asked by Ian Mearns on 2016-07-12.

-To ask the Secretary of State for Work and Pensions, how many assessments of claimants transferring between disability living allowance and personal independence payments have been made in the last five years.
+To ask the Secretary of State for Work and Pensions, how many claimants have been transferred from disability living allowance to personal independence payments in the last three years.

 Penny Mordaunt